geoffroy-aubry/Supervisor/README.md

   * Automatic log archiving mechanism.
   * Display a summary of supervisor's activity during last days, including final status per day and per supervised script.
+  * Handle CSV output, with definition of field separator, field enclosure and number of the field to watch in configuration file.

 ### Notifications